When it comes to reaping the many benefits of vitamin D, you may be wondering, “How much vitamin D per day should I take?”

-What Are the Optimal Blood Levels of Vitamin D?
+Optimal Blood Levels

 - Vitamin D levels should be above 20 nanograms (ng) per milliliter (mL) of blood, which indicates that you aren’t suffering from severe vitamin D deficiency.

-- A level of 50+ ng/mL indicates a good level of vitamin D, while 30–50 ng/mL means you want to supplement with vitamin D, work on spending more time in the sun and adding vitamin D foods into your diet.
+- A level of 50+ ng/mL indicates a good level of vitamin D, while 30–50 ng/mL means you want to supplement with vitamin D, work on spending more time in the sun and add vitamin D foods into your diet.